 License suspended for no insurance after wreck in NC

 It is unlawful to operate a vehicle without proper insurance in NC.
 If you are at fault in an accident and cause damage to another vehicle and you do not have liability coverage then your NC license will be suspended if you do not pay for the damages incurred by the other driver.
 Many people are unable to obtain a license for years due to being in a wreck without insurance.
-This rule applies whether your knowingly drive without insurance or there was a lapse in insurance that was not your fault.
+This rule applies whether you knowingly drive without insurance or there was a lapse in insurance that was not your fault.
 Sometimes the DMV will let you enter a repayment program to begin payment to get your license back early so if you are revoked due to driving without insurance you may have options.

 Single car accident ticket in NC

 A single car accident in North Carolina can actually be a difficult case to resolve because the DMV usually wants an insurance letter stating how much the other driver or property owner was compensated.
 If the accident merely involved running off the road or hitting a tree there is often no damage except to the drivers' car and that is not who the DA is worried about compensating.
 Hiring a lawyer who can contact the officer or convincing your insurance company to issue a letter stating there are no known claims can sometimes be the only way to make such a ticket go away.
-If the accident involved hitting a telephone pole or street sign you likely will need to contact the Department of Transportation of local government to make restitution if your insurance company fails to do so on your behalf.
+If the accident involved hitting a telephone pole or street sign you likely will need to contact the Department of Transportation or local government to make restitution if your insurance company fails to do so on your behalf.

 Fighting an accident ticket in court

 A defendant has the right to fight any ticket in court.
 Whether this is a good idea depends on the circumstances.
-The State of course has to prove guilt beyond a reasonable doubt and often the other driver has no desire to come to court.
-That being said, before fighting any ticket in court it is best to speak with a lawyer to explore all your options before your risk making the DA angry by demanding a trial.
+The state of course has to prove guilt beyond a reasonable doubt and often the other driver has no desire to come to court.
+That being said, before fighting any ticket in court it is best to speak with a lawyer to explore all your options before you risk making the DA angry by demanding a trial.

 North Carolina parking lot accident laws